 You’ve probably heard that your nose keeps growing as you age—but did you know your ears do, too?
 If it seems like your ears sit lower than they used to, the reality is that cartilage never stops growing.
 Plus, if you like wearing heavy earrings, these can further stretch out your ears over the years and make even cartilage-free lobes look bigger.
 RefinedMD combines world-class facial cosmetic surgery with premium dermatological non-invasive procedures to give you the results you really want.
 This comprehensive approach gives you a one-stop-shop for all of your facial aesthetic needs in a fun, safe environment.
-Learn more about facial plastic surgeon Dr. Sudeep Roy today.
+Learn more about double board certified, facial plastic surgeon, Dr. Sudeep Roy today.

 There are three primary types of “ear surgeries,” including otoplasty, earlobe reduction surgery, and earlobe repairs (most common when an earring tears the skin).